Michael Dahl

-Michael Dahl (c.
-1659–1743) was a Swedish portrait painter who lived and worked in England most of his career and died there.
+Michael Dahl (1656/1659 – 20 October 1743) was a Swedish painter who specialised in portrait painting and spent most of his career in England.
 He was one of the most internationally known Swedish painters of his time.
-He painted portraits of many aristocrats and some members of royal families, such as Anne, Queen of Great Britain, Prince George of Denmark and the exiled Christina, Queen of Sweden.
+Dahl painted portraits of aristocracy and royalty such as Anne, Queen of Great Britain, Prince George of Denmark and the exiled Christina, Queen of Sweden.

 Childhood

 Michael Dahl was born in Stockholm, in 1656 or 1659: most of the sources point to 1659.
 His mother, Catarina Dahl, is assumed to have made many silent sacrifices to give Michael the opportunity of a good education, so that his talent was not to be wasted.
 According to letters written by Michael from Rome to his mother back in Sweden, she had raised him and his sister in an old-fashioned way and in the spirit of Christianity.